“Bowls Are the New Plates,” by Ellen Byron. The Wall Street Journal, 1/12/2015.

 The expensive full place settings for 12, the symbol of prosperity for our generation, are increasingly resigned to museums, along with real silverware that no one wants to polish.
 My wife and I have our original china given as wedding gifts in the silver-rimmed pattern we registered 55 years ago in a trendy Philadelphia store just off of Rittenhouse Square.
 We also have my aunt’s gold-rimmed Lenox bone china set.
 Both have to be washed by hand.
 Who wants that?
 I doubt anyone will buy either set for more than $10, and then will throw everything away but the bowls.
 That will be too painful to watch, so we will probably keep them, and eventually a younger family member will quietly put them in the trash.

 The situation is similar to my Japanese-American wife’s internment during WWII with her family.
 As entire ethnic California neighborhoods were evacuated at once, some of her neighbors destroyed their china sets rather than sell them for a fraction of their value.
-Many of those now-ancient women still express bitterness for that loss (and for the loss of family photographs).
+Many of those now-ancient women still express bitterness for that loss.
 Their prized dishes were the symbol of their status in American society, and the loss of their dishes became the symbol of their fall.

 An Austrian woman my age laboriously brought her highly decorated, hand-painted set of dishes with her when she moved here as a war bride of a WWII American soldier.
 Now, she wonders what will happen to it.
 Neither of her sons wants it.

-Even I find the loss of our marriage dishes painful.
+Even I find the eventual loss of our marriage dishes painful.
 They were the generous gifts of many friends and relatives now gone.
 Many thanks, all of you.
-But the dishes that remain are only symbols of your kindness.
+But the dishes are only symbols of your kindness.
 You were the important ones.

 If you have to dry the dishes